-The Company accounts for investments in accordance with SFAS No. 115, Accounting for Certain Investments in Debt and Equity Securities.
+The Company accounts for investments in accordance with Statement of Financial Accounting Standards (SFAS) No. 115, Accounting for Certain Investments in Debt and Equity Securities.
 Management determines the appropriate classification of securities at the time of purchase.
 All securities are classified as available-for-sale.
 The Company s short-term and long-term investments are carried at fair value, with the unrealized holding gains and losses reported in accumulated other comprehensive income.
 The Company evaluates declines in market value for potential impairment if the decline results in a value below cost and is determined to be other than temporary.
 Realized gains and losses and declines in the value judged to be other than temporary are included in other income and expenses.
 The cost of securities sold is based on the specific identification method.

-The Company invests its excess cash in money market accounts, auction rate securities, corporate debt, commercial paper and government agency debt securities and considers all highly liquid debt instruments purchased with an original maturity of three months or less to be cash equivalents.
+The Company has invested its excess cash in money market accounts, auction rate securities, corporate debt, commercial paper, government agency securities and municipal debt securities and considers all highly liquid debt instruments purchased with an original maturity of three months or less to be cash equivalents.
 Investments with original maturities greater than three months and remaining maturities less than one year are classified as short-term investments.
 Investments with remaining maturities greater than one year are classified as long-term investments.

-As of March 31, 2008, the Company had classified \$8.7 million (net of \$0.4 million in temporary unrealized losses) of its auction rate securities as long-term investments due to the disruption in the credit markets that resulted in widespread failed auctions.
+As of June 30, 2008, the Company had classified \$8.5 million (net of \$0.6 million in temporary unrealized losses) of its auction rate securities as long-term investments due to the disruption in the credit markets that resulted in widespread failed auctions.
 Those failed auctions resulted in a loss of liquidity for sellers but did not constitute a default by the issuer of the underlying security.
-All of the Company's auction rate securities have AAA credit ratings, are collaterized by student loans substantially guaranteed by the U.S. government, and continue to pay interest in accordance with their contractual terms.
+All of the issuers of the Company s auction rate securities have AAA credit ratings, the securities are collaterized by student loans substantially guaranteed by the U.S. government, and the issuers continue to pay interest in accordance with the contractual terms of the securities.
 The unrealized loss was determined in accordance with SFAS No. 157 (SFAS 157), Fair Value Measurements, which was adopted by the Company on January 1, 2008.
 SFAS 157 establishes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value into three broad levels.
-The auction rate securities in the Company's portfolio had successful auctions until January 2008 and as such, their fair value would have been measured using Level 2 inputs at January 1, 2008.
-However, since February 2008, there has not been a successful auction in that there were insufficient buyers for these auction rate securities, therefore the Company transferred them from the Level 2 to Level 3 category as of March 31, 2008.
+The auction rate securities in the Company s portfolio had successful auctions until January 2008 and as such, their fair value would have been measured using Level 2 inputs at January 1, 2008.
+However, since February 2008, there has not been a successful auction in that there were insufficient buyers for these auction rate securities.
+Therefore, the Company transferred them from the Level 2 to Level 3 category as of March 31, 2008.
 In accordance with SFAS 157, the Company used the concepts of fair value based on estimated discounted future cash flows of interest income including assumptions for interest rates, timing and amount of cash flows and expected holding periods.